-- GA General Aptitude carrying a total of 15 marks. - Section A Engineering Mathematics (Compulsory): This section contains 11 questions carrying a total of 15 marks: 7 questions carrying 1-mark each (sub-total 7 marks), and 4 questions carrying 2-marks each (sub-total 8 marks).
-Some questions will be of numerical answer type. - Any two of XE Sections B to H: The choice of two sections from B to H can be made during the examination after viewing the questions.
+GA - General Aptitude carrying a total of 15 marks.

+Section A - Engineering Mathematics (Compulsory): This section contains 11 questions carrying a total of 15 marks: 7 questions carrying 1-mark each (sub-total 7 marks), and 4 questions carrying 2-marks each (sub-total 8 marks).
+Some are MCQ type questions, while the remaining may be MSQ and / or NAT questions.

+Any two of XE Sections B to H: The choice of two sections from B to H can be made during the examination after viewing the questions.
 Only TWO optional sections can be answered at a time.
 A candidate wishing to change midway of the examination to another optional section must first choose to deselect one of the previously chosen optional sections (B to H).
-Each of the optional sections of the XE paper (Sections B through H) contains 22 questions carrying a total of 35 marks: 9 questions carrying 1-mark each (subtotal 9 marks) and 13 questions carrying 2-marks each (sub-total 26 marks).
-Some questions will be of MSQ and/or numerical answer type.
+Each of the optional sections of the XE paper (Sections B through H) contains 22 questions carrying a total of 35 marks: 9 questions carrying 1-mark each (sub-total 9 marks) and 13 questions carrying 2-marks each (sub-total 26 marks).
+Some are MCQ type questions, while the remaining may be MSQ and / or NAT questions.

-5.3.5 XH Paper (Humanities and Social Sciences)
+5.3.7 XH Paper (Humanities and Social Sciences)